Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-12 - A script to display the file type of a file called "iamafile" in the /tmp directory 13 - This script creates a symbolic link to /bin/ls inside the current working directory 14 - This script copies all html files from the current working directory to its parent
+12 - A script to display the file type of a file called "iamafile" in the /tmp directory 13 - This script creates a symbolic link to /bin/ls inside the current working directory 14 - This script copies all html files from the current working directory to its parent 100 - A script to move all files with uppercase names to the /tmp/u directory